kaycix/humboldtnativeplants/_pages/intro.md

         No matter what size your planting area is, it can have a positive effect on this planet!
 Here are a few things you can do to get started planting native today.
         <ol style="list-style-type:disc">
             <li>
                 Read a book about native plants.
-Our local libraries carry several.
-Request one today!
+Our local libraries carry several. <a href="https://libcat.co.humboldt.ca.us/search/Y?SEARCH=native+plants&searchscope=13&SORT=D" target="_blank">Request one today!</a>
             </li>
             <li>
                 Have a smartphone?
-Arm yourself with an app like iNaturalist or Seek and start familiarizing yourself with the plants around you.
+Arm yourself with an app like <a href="https://www.inaturalist.org" target="_blank">iNaturalist</a> or <a href="https://www.inaturalist.org/pages/seek_app" target="_blank">Seek</a> and start familiarizing yourself with the plants around you.
             </li>
             <li>
                Replace some mindless Youtube videos with one on native plants.
-We recommend Tallamy to get started!
+We highly recommend <a href="https://www.youtube.com/results?search_query=doug+tallamy" target="_blank">Doug Tallamy</a> to get started!
             </li>
             <li>
-                Visit a native plant garden or nursery today for ideas!
+                Visit a <a href="/gardens">native plant garden</a> or <a href="/nurseries">nursery</a> today for ideas.
             </li>
             <li>
                 Start planning how to incorporate natives into your landscaping next Fall or Spring.
 If you have a landscaper at your home or business, let them know you're interested in planting natives.
             </li>
             <li>
-                Schedule a free native plant consultation, provided by the North Coast Native Plant Society.
+                Schedule a free native plant consultation, provided by the <a href="https://northcoastcnps.org" target="_blank">North Coast Native Plant Society</a>.
 Email them today!
             </li>
         </ol>
     </p>